benjamin-glitsos/item-management-system/README.md

 ### Front-end container (React)

-This is the web interface.
+This is the user interface.

 * Reactive and Functional paradigms.
 * Server state management.